Sweet Salt, Sugar and the New World

 Sugar (Arabic sukkar) is an ingredient that has been used for over a millennia in French cuisine.
 While sugar cane did not grow locally, thanks to the spice trade many wealthy households were able to acquire sugar (or what they called sweet salt) for seasoning.
-Originating from India and SE Asia, it was eventually being grown in Cyprus during the early medieval era.
-From the 14th to 16th centuries it was the most important export crop in Cyprus.
+Originating from India and SE Asia, it was eventually grown in Southern European Islands of the Mediterranean.
+During the medieval era, from the 14th to 16th centuries, it was the most important export crop from Cyprus.
 By the 16th century, Malta over took Cyprus as the leading producer in Europe (see article 1), although it was also grown in Madeira and other warm, wet climates throughout the Mediterranean.

 It wasn’t until the new world was discovered and Christopher Columbus‘ son started to plant sugar cane in the colonies (with free, enslaved labor), that the use of sugar rose exponentially.
 This would ultimately catapult the overseas slave trade once enslaved indigenous people died off from disease within the first century of production (see article 4).
-While in medieval times sugar had been mixed with savory ingredients and there was no unique dessert option, once the colonies were producing and exporting high quantities of cheap sugar, oddly, sugar used in meat and savory dishes fell out of fashion.
+In medieval times sugar was a spice and mixed with savory ingredients.
+There was no unique dessert dish until the colonies were producing and exporting high quantities of cheap sugar.
+Sugar used in meat and savory dishes quickly fell out of fashion.
 There is thus a notable change in consumption, sugar was now used in higher quantities and in individual sweet dishes.

 READ MORE :